CoulsonZhang/Travel_bot/README.md

  To do: the contry code needed(?)
  To do: The slot filling and negation would be implemented in the conversation loop To do: the pure language hotel reservation recommend !!!
+ flight search
+ airport find  (location find)
+ price ticket

+ weather